lucas-richards/lucas-richards/README.md

 ### Hi there 👋

 I little bit about me <br>
-:mate: As an engineer, I find great satisfaction in finding solutions to problems and optimizing processes.
-I'm always on the lookout for ways to automate repetitive tasks, allowing me to focus on adding value to the product. <br>
+:mate: I was born in Boston, Massachusetts, but I spent the majority of my life in Argentina 🇦🇷.
+While there, I studied Industrial Engineering and worked for one of the largest corporations in the world, AB-Inbev 🍺.
+I returned to the United States with the goal of staying up-to-date with the latest technologies and continuing to grow professionally.
+As an engineer, I find immense satisfaction in solving problems and optimizing processes.
+I am constantly searching for ways to automate repetitive tasks, freeing up time to focus on adding value to the final product. <br>
 🌱 I'm on track with learning more about new frameworks, AI, Data management, and Software Architecture.<br>
-⚡  In my free time, I enjoy hiking, cooking, and spending time with family.<br>
+⚡  In my free time, I enjoy surfing, cooking, and spending time with family.<br>
 💬 Let's have a Meet or Zoom call, feel free to pick a slot on <a href="https://calendly.com/lucasrichardsdev/30min">Calendly </a>to talk with me.<br>
 📫 You can drop me an email at lucasrichardsdev@gmail.com.
 It will be a pleasure to talk with you!<br>